MechanicalRabbit/DataKnots.jl/README.md

      1 │ JAMES A    FIRE        FIRE ENGINEER-EMT  103350       │
      2 │ JEFFERY A  POLICE      SERGEANT           101442       │
      =#

-Note: this showcase only works in development branch; use `Tables.jl` interface will be in v0.3.

 ## Support